 Ensuring Your Rights

-Volunteer Victim Advocates work as a liaison with officers and detectives immediately after an incident to provide support services to those impacted by crime or tragedy.
-These support services include providing crisis intervention, emotional support, victim rights information, and referrals to other local resources which may be able to provide on-going support and assistance.
+Volunteer Victim Advocates work as liaisons with officers and detectives immediately after an incident to provide support services to those impacted by crime or tragedy.
+These support services include crisis intervention, emotional support, victim rights information, and referrals to other local resources that may provide on-going support and assistance.

 - Be at least 21 years old

-- Pass background check and be drug free
+- Pass a background check and be drug-free

 - Required to complete a 40-hour Training Academy